 - From 1 year of age and beyond, toddlers should be consuming family foods

 consistent with the Australian Dietary Guidelines.

-“Human milk is designed for human children, and is a nutritious food for as long as the child drinks it.
+Joy says, “Human milk is designed for human children, and is a nutritious food for as long as the child drinks it.
 It also provides other factors, like immune factors, growth factors, hormones, etc. It’s more than a food, and breastfeeding is also emotional, involving comfort, reassurance and psychological attachment to the mother.”